THLfi/koronavilkku-backend/exposure-notification/README.md

 * Outbound keys received from local mobile app which are not yet send to EFGS will be send on next scheduled outbound run
   * Outbound interval is specified in application.yml with `upload-interval` parameter
-* Both outbound and inbound operations will be retried in a case of error at maximum five times
+* Both outbound and inbound operations will be retried in a case of error.
+Max retries is defined by fixed value.
   * Retry interval is specified in application.yml with `error-handling-interval` parameter
 * Metadata of all operations will be stored into the database including number of received or sent keys